 Suunto 9 Baro

 For a slightly stronger watch with a longer training mode battery-life (up to 25 hours), check out the Suunto 9 Baro.
-It retails for slightly more than the Spartan (see its availability here), which places it at the higher end of the Suunto line.
+It retails for slightly more than the Spartan (see price on Amazon), which places it at the higher end of the Suunto line.
 For that extra green, you get a highly accurate fitness and activity tracker.

 This GPS watch has an altimeter and barometer with a storm tracker and air pressure alert.
 Like the Spartan, this is a multi-sport smartwatch with a touchscreen that can operate in multiple modes, depending on which activity you’re doing.
 The Baro is equipped with the most advanced and accurate tracking software that Suunto has to offer.